 I was fortunate to learn how to see the light as an artist from Paul Ingbretson.
 I was in his atelier 1995-1997.

 I have taught at numerous places including School of the Museum of Fine Arts (painting), the New Hampshire Institute of Art (drawing and printmaking), and was Master Teacher in Studio Arts at the St. Paul’s School Advanced Studies Program (Concord, NH).

-Currently I have a studio in Litmus Gallery located in downtown Raleigh, NC.
-I am represented by 5 Points Gallery in Durham NC.
+Currently I am represented by 5 Points Gallery in Durham NC.